Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Researchers from the University of Chicago have discovered that people with intermittent explosive disorder have a weakened connection in regions of the brain linked with language processing, social interaction, and sensory input.
 This can occur at birth, and the aggression symptoms may manifest as early as age 7.

-Treatment for intermittent explosive disorder
+How to treat intermittent explosive disorder

 IED treatment aims to eliminate or substantially reduce the symptoms so that you no longer experience impulsive anger outbursts.
 As a result, you gain more control over your reaction to negative emotions.